guedes4g/simple-neural-network/README.md

 # simple-neural-network

 This is a very simple Neural Network implementation.
-It did not focused optimization nor best practices during its implementation.
+It did not focused on optimization nor best practices during its implementation.
-The only gol is to provide a overlook over the subject without using any framework, the only package used in this project was numpy to improve the readability of the code.
+The only gol is to provide a overlook over the subject without the use of any framework.
+The only package used in this project was numpy in order to improve the readability of the code.

 ---